janm31415/skiwi/README.md

     skiwi_int64
     skiwi_scm
     skiwi_void
 All types should be straightforward, except for `skiwi_scm` which is special.
 If you use `skiwi_scm` you will receive a `uint64_t` value as input that will represent a skiwi value.
 To interpret it correctly you need to understand how skiwi stores its information in the registers, see file runtime.cpp for more info.
-You can also use `skiwi_scm` as return value, allowing to write data from your c/c++ application to the skiwi heap.
+You can also use `skiwi_scm` as return value, allowing to write data from your c++ application to the skiwi heap.